What is Sunk Cost Fallacy? And How it Can Affect Your Decisions?

 Sunk cost dilemma is an emotional difficulty to decide whether to continue with the project/deal where you have already spend a lot of money and time (i.e. sunk cost) or to quit because the desired result has not been achieved or because the project has an obscure future.

 Here, the dilemma is that the person cannot easily walk away from the project as he has already spent a lot of time and energy.
-On the other hand, continuously pouring more money, time and resources in the project also do not seem a good idea because the outcomes are uncertain.
-This dilemma of deciding whether to proceed further or to quit is called sunk cost dilemma.
+On the other hand, continuously pouring more money, time, and resources into the project also does not seem a good idea because the outcomes are uncertain.
+This dilemma of deciding whether to proceed further or to quit is called the sunk cost dilemma.

 Sunk cost dilemma in Investing